 Logic Pro Cons:

-- Might be a bit frustraing for electronic producers
+- Might be a bit frustrating for electronic producers

-Ableton Live is also a pretty long-running DAW — it was first introduced in 2001, and brings a pretty different workflow to audio production than the other DAWs.
-Ableton Live is specifically focused on live music production, making it one of the top choices for people like DJs and those those looking to use electronic sounds in their performance.
+Ableton Live is another pretty long-running DAW — it was first introduced in 2001, and brings a pretty different workflow to audio production than the other DAWs.
+Ableton Live is much more focused on live music production, making it one of the top choices for people like DJs and those those looking to use electronic sounds in their performance.

 Ableton’s use doesn’t end with live musicians and DJs, however — the DAW is also a top choice for electronic musicians, and is a premier choice of DAW for electronic producers all around the world.
-A big part of the DAW’s innovation is Ableton Link, which enables a wireless connection between iOS apps and desktop apps.
 Ableton Live also comes with a ton of different MIDI instruments and plugins.